-Remove the top off the toilet cabinet and pour water into the tank until it lifts the float inside.
-You should be able to flush your toilet normally afterward.
+To make a toilet work after your municipal water shuts off you just need to remove the top of the toilet cabinet and pour water into the tank to lift the float inside.
+You should be able to flush your toilet normally afterward at least once.

 Another approach is to fill the tank almost to overflowing and just lift the handle a little bit.
 This can get you two or even three flushes between refills.